goobemaster/php-not-spaghetti/README.md

 |Single Post Page|/home/post/{post-id}-[{post-title}] |
 |Search Results for Keyword | /home/search?keyword={keyword}|
 |Search Results for Tag | /home/search?keyword={tag}&tag|

+*Whenever an identifier is expected in the url you'll see it in {brackets}.
+Optional portions are enclosed in [square brackets].
+The brackets are not part of the real url.*

 [Jump to Table of Contents](#table-of-contents)